SEO Configuration Services for 1C-Bitrix Sites

 Timelines

-Schema.org for an online store 1-2 weeks
+Schema.org for online store 1–2 weeks

 Comprehensive technical SEO optimization 3–5 weeks